OCI Vision: How do we identify cereals?

 Now we are ready to use OCI Artificial Intelligence service!

-Labeling data with OCI Data Label
+Label data with OCI Data Labeling

 The new processed folder contains all processed images classified by a folder and the metadata file in JSON line format supported by OCI Vision with all data needed.